bohanyang/debi/README.md

  * `--firmware` Load additional [non-free firmwares](https://wiki.debian.org/Firmware#Firmware_during_the_installation)
  * `--no-force-efi-extra-removable` [See](https://wiki.debian.org/UEFI#Force_grub-efi_installation_to_the_removable_media_path)
  * `--grub-timeout 5` How many seconds the GRUB menu shows before entering the installer
+ * `--force-lowmem <integer>` Valid values: 0, 1, 2.
+Force [low memory level](https://salsa.debian.org/installer-team/lowmem).
+Useful if your machine has memory less than 500M where level 2 is set (see issue #45). `--force-lowmem 1` may solve it.
  * `--dry-run` Print generated preseed and GRUB entry without downloading the installer and actually saving them

 ### Presets